-Garbage Disposals can be pretty tricky and without proper care, they can become not as effective, and rust, leaving you to replace it altogether.
-So you might be wondering, “how can I clean it?”
+Garbage Disposals can be pretty tricky and without proper care, they can become less effective, and rust, leaving you to replace them altogether.
+So you might be wondering, “How can I clean it?”
 After all, you don’t want to do it wrong and end up hurting yourself!

 There are a number of steps you need to go through in order to clean your garbage disposal.
 Using a kitchen sponge, ice, bleach, salt, and dish soap, you can safely clean your garbage disposal without worrying about hurting yourself, or your kitchen.

 There are a few great ways to clean your garbage disposal, and here are just a few!